Our Visiting Fellows

 High Court Judge

 Sir Rabinder graduated from Trinity College, Cambridge in 1985 and later gained a Masters in Law from University of California at Berkeley.
 He was formerly a barrister, a founding member of Matrix Chambers and a legal academic.
-In 2011 he became the first Sikh to be made a High Court Judge.
+In 2011 he became the first Sikh to be made a High Court Judge, and in 2017 he was awarded the title of Rt Hon Lord Justice Singh, when he became a member of the Court of Appeal.

 Cornelia has several Honorary Doctorates.
 She is best known for large scale installations such as Cold Dark Matter: An Exploded View and The Maybe.
 To celebrate the 800th anniversary of Magna Carta, Cornelia created Magna Carta (An Embroidery), an embroidered representation of the Wikipedia article Magna Carta.